A different poem for this time of year as memories manifest….

 The stunning windows and beautifully ornate heraldry tapistry inside the church that indicate a time in the past of great wealth and strong connection to the crown.

-Once again let our lead researcher explain about the about the mysteries (hauntings) that happen at these sites and most importantly why and what they really are.
+Once again let our lead researcher explain about the about the mysterious (hauntings) that happen at these sites and most importantly why and what they really are.
 He will go on to explain more about our quest and our reasons for being here; in particular the connection between the ‘Nevilles’ and the ‘Clarkes’ to Royalty and to the Duke of Norfolk himself.
 Click on our link below.

 Portrait of the Duke of Norfolk who has a strong connection to this site and to our quest